LEGO Tree House (21318)

 Best for: nature-loving builders who want a seasonal display centrepiece

-Right, let me tell you about the Tree House, because it's one of those LEGO® sets that just makes people smile the second they spot it on a shelf.
+The Tree House is one of those LEGO® sets that just makes people smile the second they spot it on a shelf, and it did exactly that to me.
 It started life as a fan project by Kevin Feeser, a hairdresser from Nancy in France, who uploaded it to LEGO Ideas back in 2017 and racked up the 10,000 supporter votes.
-LEGO designer Cesar Soares then reworked it into the 3,036-piece beast you can buy, and at launch it was the biggest LEGO Ideas set ever made.
+Designer Cesar Soares then reworked it into the 3,036-piece beast you can buy, and at launch it was the biggest LEGO Ideas set ever made.
 The whole thing is built around one lovely brick-built tree with a chunky textured trunk, and perched up in the branches you get three separate cabins: a main bedroom, a bathroom, and a kids' room, all linked by little ladders and a rope bridge.
+The bit that really got me is that the tree comes with two complete sets of leaves, bright green for summer and yellow-orange for autumn, so you can reskin the entire canopy to match the season.
+Even better, those leaf elements and the plants on the base are made from plant-based polyethylene sourced from sugarcane, and this was the first LEGO set to show off that sustainable material in a big way.

-Now the honest caveats.
-For a set this size and price (it launched around 200 US dollars and later crept up to 250), you only get four minifigures: a mum, dad, son and daughter, plus a little bird.
+It's a lovely idea in theory.
+In practice, swapping every leaf over one clip at a time is properly tedious, and most builders do it once, admire it, then leave it on whichever season they prefer.
+I'll be straight with you, I did exactly that.
+And for a set this size and price (it launched around 200 US dollars and later crept up to 250), you only get four minifigures: a mum, dad, son and daughter, plus a little bird.
 That works out to a brick-to-fig ratio of around 759 to 1, which reviewers have called just about the worst ever.
-If your mate is buying for the figures, this isn't their set.
+If you're buying for the figures, this isn't your set.
 The build itself is a joy for the most part, but there's a stretch of repetitive branch-and-leaf work in the middle that can feel like a slog, and the cabins are a little cramped for actual play once they're up in the tree.

 The parts story